pashaslayer/VueMoji/README.md

 # VueMoji
-A avatar picker made with Vue and with love.
+An avatar picker made with Vue and with love.
+Picked avatars can be downloaded after creation.